 The vegan keto diet is fairly new to the health and fitness world, so the jury is still out on its long-term effects.
 The best people can do is turn to forums where people share their personal experience to find out what possible drawbacks there are.
-Of course, blogs like Kind and Keto is also a good source of information when you first start your vegan keto journey.
+Of course, blogs like Kind and Keto are also a good source of information when you first start your vegan keto journey.
 So, let’s get you educated!
+And find out if the question, “Is vegan keto unhealthy longterm?” holds any merit.

 Vegan Keto Diet Advantages

-Okay, before we jump into answering the question if vegan keto is unhealthy for you in the long run, let’s look at the diet’s benefits.
+Okay, before we jump into answering the question, “Is vegan keto unhealthy for you in the long run?” let’s look at the diet’s benefits.

-Adopting a vegan way of eating has scientifically been proven to have several benefits < https://www.healthline.com/nutrition/vegan-diet-benefits>, ranging from weight loss (and keeping it off) <https://www.ncbi.nlm.nih.gov/pubmed/26164391> to lowering your risk of heart disease.
-The same can be said for following the Ketogenic Diet that has a list of health benefits <https://www.ncbi.nlm.nih.gov/pubmed/22905670> as long as your arm.
+Adopting a vegan way of eating has several benefits according to this systematic review ranging from weight loss (and keeping it off) to lowering your risk of heart disease.
+The same can be said for following the Ketogenic Diet.
+It also has a list of health benefits as long as your arm.
+Read more in our Keto-Approved Foods blog post, here.

 Combining these two powerhouse diets will clearly double their separate health advantages.